mattiassolo47-dev/severless-task-tracker/README.md

 small project on using AWS tools to create and use simple tasks

 #the specifics of what it does:
-- user can create a task with a title and its priority
+- User can create a task with a title and its priority
 - Stores the tasks in a DynamoDB table inside AWS
 - Lets the user lists all their stored tasks